10.4 Coding Audits, Monitoring, and Corrective Action

 4. Educate the responsible group.

-6. Reaudit to determine whether the error rate improved.
+6. Reaudit to confirm the error rate improved.

-For the exam, avoid answers that stop at measuring accuracy.
-Measurement without corrective action does not improve revenue integrity.
-Also avoid answers that make payment the only audit outcome.
-Coding audits protect claims, quality data, compliance posture, provider education, and organizational decision making.
+On the exam, reject answers that stop at measuring accuracy — measurement without corrective action does not improve revenue integrity — and reject answers that make payment the only outcome.
+Coding audits protect claims, quality data, compliance posture, and decision-making.

-The best RHIA answer is disciplined and traceable: define the audit, apply official criteria, trend the findings, fix the accounts when appropriate, address the cause, and monitor again.
+The best RHIA answer is disciplined and traceable: define the audit, apply official criteria, trend the findings, correct accounts, fix the cause, and reaudit.

 Test Your Knowledge